ArchGryphon9362/teslabtapi/docs/start.md

 </details>

 ## More Info
-For more info, you can begin looking at [ToVCSECMessage](tovcsec) ([UnsignedMessage](other/unsignedmsg) in particular) to see things you can send to the car, and [FromVCSECMessage](fromvcsec) to see things you receive to the car.
+For more info, you can begin looking at [ToVCSECMessage](tovcsec) ([UnsignedMessage](other/unsignedmsg) in particular) to see things you can send to the car, and [FromVCSECMessage](fromvcsec) to see things you receive from the car.

 Don't forget, VCSEC is the vehicle's secondary security system, so you send `ToVCSECMessage` messages, and the vehicle sends you back `FromVCSECMessage` messages.

 :::note
 There is only one exception to this rule: when you added your key as keyfob.
 In this case you would use `FromKeyfobMessage` instead of `ToVCSECMessage`, and `ToKeyfobMessage` instead of `FromVCSECMessage`.
+Those are just subsets of each other and are thefore basically equal.

 There is also an exception for tire pressure sensors, but I have absolutely no idea of how they work, and don't have time to research.
 :::